-Each Tibetan singing bowl for sale has two sound clips.
-The first let you hear a simple long strike with a mallet while a second features the rim being played with a ringing stick or wooden wand.
-Recordings are unenhanced and natural.
-This way you can clearly hear the pure healing tones for sale.
-Instead of just one photo there is a gallery with different views and close-ups.
-You can narrow your choices by selecting ranges of size and price or notes, octaves and types.
+Our extensive FILTERS allow you to narrow your choices by selecting ranges of size, price, notes, octaves and frequency.
+Filters even allow you to find special features like extra thick bowls, broad trims, circle patterns and Solfeggio tones.
 You are provided exact weight and measurements.
-The first tone you hear is labeled by its exact frequency in Hz and overtones are described by the note and octave.
+The first tone you hear is labeled by its frequency in Hz and overtones are described by the note and octave.
 I try to capture the essence in a well written description.
-The goal is to make sure everyone who purchases their own or receives one of our items as a gift is happy with it.
+The goal is to make sure everyone who selects their own or receives one as a gift is happy with it.
 People send the nicest email so I know I’m getting it right at least some of the time!

-If you look up above at the menu bar you will see a sound healing section.
-Singing bowls are a wonderful gateway through which many people connect the worlds of sound and physical and psychological well being.
-Over the years we have assembled many authentic singing bowl sets, some of which have gone into the hands of sound healers.
 Best Singing Bowls has incredible resources for assembling sets.
 In addition to the hundreds listed on the website we maintain a very deep and well organized inventory.
-It has taken us years and many buying trips to build our back stock to the point where we have every note covered for each type of bowl.
+It has taken us years and many buying trips to build our back stock to the point where we have many for each note common in a bowl type and size.
 If you are looking for a specific style, size or note that you don’t see listed, chances are we have it in backstock.
 This inventory, combined with our expert sound matching experience gained gives us the ability to assemble (dare I say) really awesome singing bowl sets.
-In addition to sound healing sets we fulfill requests for chakra bowls and meditation sets.
-If you click “make your own set” or tap the orange button to the right you’ll be brought to a page which talks about the process and even has a questionnaire that will help you through the assembly process.
-Of course, you can call or email as well.
-Putting together a sound therapy set can be a lot of fun!

 You would be surprised how often questions like “how to use a singing bowl” or “how to play a singing bowl” are asked.
 The About menu has answers to all kinds of questions, even “how to make a singing bowl“.
 Hint: it’s not easy, I’ve tried.
 For those interested in how to use a meditation bowl or how to use a singing bowl for healing you’ll find references throughout the website.
 There is a page on singing bowl therapy with a link to a researcher using Tibetan bowl healing for post traumatic stress.
 Going back to basics, because we carry such an extensive selection of mallets we have a lot to say about how to make a singing bowl sing.

 Singing bowls are, for most of us, a peaceful pastime.
 While full of sound, this website is designed to give the visitor a quiet experience.
-You won’t get videos running automatically, audio playing just because you stumbled into a sound trap or things popping up at you for no good reason.
+You won’t get videos running automatically, audio playing just because you stumbled into a sound trap or things popping up or flashing at you for no good reason.
 Even the slide shows are set to run as slowly as possible.

 In keeping with the new capacities of our ever changing technology we have upgraded this website to be both mobile friendly and large screen ready.
 Technological improvements have also allowed us to offer even more visitor tools and fast response times.
 Under the hood this website has a powerful database and an incredible amount of customization, all with the goal of providing visitors a great experience.